EasyPark. 23andMe. Idaho National Laboratory. T-Mobile. What do these seemingly random organizations all have in common?

 Plivo’s Verify API is an off-the-shelf solution designed to meet regulatory compliance across the countries where your users are based.

-Plivo Verify API: effortless, robust fraud control
+Plivo Verify API: effortless, robust SMS verification

 Plivo’s Verify API makes it simple to start offering SMS verification.
 Our 2FA technology helps protect your business, build trust with customers, and protect against SMS pumping attacks.
 Plus, unlike with other CPaaS providers, you pay no extra fee for successful verifications with Plivo’s Verify API.